sarveshborkar/serverless-and-docker/docker-containerization.md

-# Containerization an Application using Docker
+# Containerize an Application using Docker

 This project is a Java-based web application that computes the MD5 checksum of a given string.
 The application is containerized using Docker for ease of deployment and scalability.
 The goal of this activity is to containerize this application using Docker and publish image to a registry.